Cognitive Brainmapping Facilities

 The CBIC is operated by Caltech's Division of the Humanities and Social Sciences (HSS).
 Researchers from HSS, the Division of Biology and Biological Engineering (BBE), the Division of Chemistry and Chemical Engineering (CCE), and others use the CBIC's state-of-the-art MRI (magnetic resonance imaging) scanners to conduct research studies of the brain and its mechanisms.
 The CBIC facility houses four High-Field MR systems & a variety of project support facilities.
 Cognitive Brainmapping research projects are conducted, using a Siemens 3.0 Tesla MRI scanner, in a dedicated human subjects fMRI laboratory.

-3-Tesla Siemens 32-channel Tim Trio: Siemens TIM-Trio 3 Tesla MR scanner: Full body scanner with 12 channel, and 32 channel, phased-array headcoils.
+3-Tesla Siemens 64-channel Prisma: Siemens Prisma 3 Tesla MR scanner: Full body scanner with 20 channel, and 32 channel, and 64 channel phased-array headcoils.

 0-Tesla Pre-training Mockup: The Zero-Tesla training room has duplicates of most the visual stimulus equipment used in the 3T scan room.